 Michelle is passionate about sharing stories and information to inspire recovering addicts.
 She believes the journey to sobriety should not be one of shame but of pride.

-P.S DID YOU KNOW?
+P.S.
+DID YOU KNOW?

-You can book in for one-on-one mentoring with Julia Hasche from wherever you are in the world!
+PLUS You can book one-on-one coaching with Julia Hasche from wherever you are in the world!

 - Have you just parted ways with your partner, and feeling lost?